-According to the Forest Act105, Article62 all private and physical persons conducting business activity in Croatia are obliged to pay 0.0265% of their yearly profit (so called green tax) to the state budget for managing thee forests (state and private owned).
+According to the Forest Act105, Article62 all private and physical persons conducting business activity in Croatia are obliged to pay 0.0265% of their yearly profit (so called green tax) to the state budget for managing the forests (state and private owned).
 This financial means have to be shared among private forest owners, Croatian forests Ltd. and other legal bodies that manage forests according to their share of areas in total forest area in Croatia.
 106 This financial means must be used in private forests for activities that are prescribed by Forest Act such as pre-commercial thinning and thinning.
-Since private owners can benefit from these activities by selling wood gained through these activities, Croatia believes that this green tax also contributes that private owners decide to register their abounded agricultural land covered with forests as forests.
+Since private owners can benefit from these activities by selling wood gained through these activities, Croatia believes that this green tax also contributes that private owner decide to register their abounded agricultural land covered with forests as forests.

-Croatia believes that above presented expectation is realistic also since new policy of the EU concerning rural development required special measures for forestry sector to be defined under programs for rural
+Croatia believes that above presented expectation is realistic also since new policy of the EU concerning rural development required special measures for forestry sector to be defined under programs for rural development in period 2014-2020.

-104 Janeš et all (2014) Separation of areas under the Article 3.3 and 3.4 of the Kyoto Protocol, page 15 development in period 2014-2020.
 Under rural development program107, Croatia also defined many measures for forestry sector that are of interest for private forest owners.